-Myanmar Nurse and Midwife Council gratefully acknowledges the Ministry of Health especially the Department of Human Resources for Health, Department of Medical Services and Department of Public Health including the International Relations Division, Minister's office for the guidance and support provided to the CPD system development.
+Myanmar Nurse and Midwife Council gratefully acknowledges the Ministry of Health for the guidance and support provided to the CPD system development.
 MNMC also appreciates the guideline development working committee for their generous contribution and providing invaluable ideas.
 We would like to thank to the WHO international consultant, Dr. Prakin Suchaxaya, and national consultants Dr. Hla Hla Aye and Daw Nan Nan Aung for their facilitation and contribution of their expertise throughout the guideline development process.
-MNMC expresses sincere thanks to the World Health Organization, Country Office for Myanmar for continue support to nursing and midwifery development in particular the technical and financial support in organizing the CPD workshops and printing the guideline to make it available for nurses and midwives of Myanmar.
+MNMC expresses sincere thanks to the World Health Organization, Country Office for Myanmar for their continue support to nursing and midwifery development in particular the technical and financial support in organizing the CPD workshops and printing the guideline to make it available for nurses and midwives of Myanmar.

 Daw Nwe Nwe Khin

 President

 Myanmar Nurse and Midwife Council